 Rosana Magalhães

 • cognitive rehabilitation

 Ever since her graduation, she has been collaborating in projects related to dementia, Alzheimer’s Disease, stroke, Multiple Sclerosis and traumatic brain injury.
-From September 2016 to July 2019, Rosana has worked as a neuropsychologist at Hospital CUF Porto, where she was in charge of the neuropsychological assessments of adults.
+From 2016 to 2019, Rosana has worked as a neuropsychologist at Hospital CUF Porto.
 From 2016 to 2020, she was a visiting professor at the Universidade Católica Portuguesa – Porto, responsible for the practical component of Neuropsychology class, while assisting with classes related to cognitive sciences and neurosciences.
-Since 2017, she has been working as a clinical psychologist in pharmaceutical clinical trials at Centro Clínico Académico (2CA-Braga).
-Her great interest in clinical research has lead her to dedicating much of her time to medical writing of several researcher-driven projects.
+In 2017, she joined Centro Clínico Académico (2CA-Braga) as a clinical psychologist, working on efficacy assessments of pharmaceutical clinical trials.
+Currently, Rosana is also part of the 2CA-Braga CRO unit, working as start-up specialist and medical writer of several researcher-driven projects.

+Rosana Magalhães